-Associate Professor of Law / Co-Director, Land Use & Natural Resource Clinic
+Associate Professor of Law / Co-Director, Land Use & Natural Resources Clinic

-Professor Bryan Mudd was drawn to the fields of natural resources and environmental law because of her background growing up in ranching and farming communities in the West.
-Before joining the law school faculty, she was in private practice specializing in land use and water law in both the transactional and litigation contexts.
-She worked with a variety of clients including local governments, private landowners, non-profits, developers, and affected neighbors and community groups.
+Growing up in farming and ranching communities inthe West, Professor Bryan Mudd was drawn to the fields of natural resources and environmental law.
+Before joining the law faculty, she worked in private practice representing a variety of clients including local governments, private landowners, non-profits, developers, and affected neighbors and community groups.
 She brings this diversity of perspective to her scholarship, her teaching, and her work with government clients.
-Her current research interests include the relationship between land and water use, the balancing of environmental and land use rights, and the evolution of prior appropriation law.
+Her current research interests include the relationship between land and water use, plannng in an age of climate change, the balancing of environmental and land use rights, and the role of public trust in water use.

-Outside of teaching, Professor Bryan Mudd serves as an ex officio member of the Montana Justice Foundation, after having served as a board member and board president.
-She enjoys poetry and photography, as well as hiking, fly fishing, and exploring Montana with her family.
+Outside of teaching, Professor Bryan Mudd has served as board member and past president of the Montana Justice Foundation.
+She enjoys hiking, fly fishing, and exploring the vast spaces Montana.
 Professor Bryan Mudd graduated from The University of Montana School of Law with high honors and served as an editor of the Montana Law Review.
 Prior to law school she was a policy specialist for the Water Resources Center in Bozeman, Montana.

 SELECTED PUBLIC SERVICE